Harrizontal/Charitree/README.md

 Android Charitree (alpha)
 =========================

-A android mobile platform for the public to virtualize the process of donating new or unwanted items to charity organizations.
+An android mobile platform for the public to virtualize the process of donating new or unwanted items to charity organizations.
 Personnel from non-government organisations (NGO), charities and Institutions of A Public Character (IPC) will be able to use this mobile platform to publish donation drive/campaigns to the public, accept donations and assign